-The product, "Strength graded structural timber - Square edged logs with wane - Chestnut", is a full log that is edged on four sides maintaining boxed heart according to the grading rules of Annex 1.
+The product are "Strength graded structural timber - Square edged logs with wane - Softwood" that are full logs of coniferous species, which are edged on four sides maintaining boxed heart and an approximately central pith according to the grading rules of Annex 1.

-The square edged logs with wane of chestnut are full logs
+The square edged logs with wane are full logs

 - visually graded according to Annex 1,

 - without preservative treatment,

-- without flam retardant and
+- without flame retardant and

 - exclusively made in virgin wood; no recycled wood is used.

-Square edged logs with wane of chestnut do not feature a full square cross section with four sharp arrises, but maintain the wane along the entire length of the log, i.e.
+Square edged logs with wane do not feature a full square cross section with four sharp arris, but maintain the wane on all four sides along the entire length of the log.